shchen-idmod/emodpy-malaria-hub/.devcontainer/README.md

 4. Run your Python scripts or Jupyter notebooks as needed

-## 📊 Plot InsetChart for Container Platform Examples
+## 📊 Plot InsetChart.json for Container Platform Examples

 This guide helps you visualize `InsetChart.json` output from simulations run via the container platform examples.